Struggling to get interviews?

-Even if you don’t have much work experience, you can still write a great nonprofit resume highlighting your other qualifications, such as your volunteer experience or educational background.
+Even if you don’t have much work experience, you can still write a nonprofit resume highlighting your other qualifications, such as your volunteer experience or educational background.

 For example, our recent graduate effectively emphasizes volunteer work on their nonprofit resume to best suit a fundraising-specific role:

-1. Write a targeted nonprofit resume objective
+1. Write a targeted resume objective

-A good nonprofit resume objective should:
+A targeted nonprofit resume objective does the following:

 Here’s a nonprofit resume objective example from a current student that describes all of the above points: